TheThinkingHome/Automations/blueprints/README.md

 ---

-Everything below is the general guide for importing and using any template blueprint here: how one is imported, where it lives, and how you turn it into a working entity.
+Everything below is the general guide for importing and using the blueprints here.
+Importing works the same way no matter what kind of blueprint it is.
+After import, an automation blueprint behaves like any other automation, while a template blueprint needs one extra step to become a working entity.
 Each blueprint's own page, linked above, adds the specifics unique to it.

 ## How the blueprints are organized

-They live under `blueprints/`, sorted by the kind of entity they build: `template/` for template entities such as sensors and binary sensors, with `automation/` and `script/` to follow as the collection grows.
+They live under `blueprints/`, sorted by the kind of entity they build: `automation/` for automations, `template/` for template entities such as sensors and binary sensors, with `script/` to follow as the collection grows.
 Home Assistant works out which kind a blueprint is from inside the file, so the folder is only for tidiness.

 ## Importing a blueprint